-This will be a series blog for Fiori for iOS.
-It helps you to use controls provided by SAP to develop iOS apps using swift language.
+It helps you to get best benefits of controls provided by SAP to develop iOS apps using swift language.

 Part2: Step by step blogs to use Fiori controls